dyno-might/dyno-might.github.io/_posts/2021-11-22-death-penalty.md

 hero_light: false
 dark_title: false
 background_color: black
-description: "What does abolition of the death penalty teach us about who is in change?
-The history in Germany, the U.K., France, and the U.S."
+description: "What does abolition of the death penalty teach us about who is in change?"
 permalink: /death-penalty/
 background_color: rgb(65,60,48)
 head: "<style>